My favourite app for selling clothes is Vinted. I’ve written quite a bit about it on this site already.

 If you’ve got some dodgy Chanel bag or a reproduction football shirt they are not welcome on Vinted.
 I’m not judging you, I rock an amazing pair of fake Dolce & Gabbana sunnies when the weather allows, but I couldn’t sell them on Vinted.

-They take this really seriously and even have AI tech in place to find listings that are potentially breaking their terms.
+They take this seriously and have automated systems in place to find listings that are potentially breaking their terms, as well as doing random manual checks.

 They ask you demonstrate an item’s authenticity by showing close up images of tags or labels, and any other identifying features such as stitching, original packaging, receipts if you have them, etc.